 In Arizona, drivers who are under age 18 years old can legally drive, subject to certain conditions and restrictions.
 Before obtaining an unrestricted driver’s license, Arizona requires teen drivers to first get a graduated instruction permit, followed by a graduated driver license.

 Arizona has three types of speeding laws: a “basic speeding law,” “prima facie limits,” and “absolute speed limits.”
-This article explains the differences between the three and the consequences of a speeding violation.
-(Also, check out our article that discusses the different types of speeding
+Read about how these different speed limits work and costs and other penalties for a speeding ticket.

 If you get caught running a stop sign or red light in Arizona, you’ll typically be looking at a fine and points on your driving record.
 This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light ticket.

 What is the law in Arizona regarding passengers in your pickup cargo bed?
 There is no law in Arizona regulating the seating of passengers in your pickup cargo bed (or flatbed truck).
 In other words, the state will not prosecute you for carrying passengers in your cargo bed unless your behavior can be characterized as reckless or in violation of a related state law.